Somalia Country Report

-The Somali National Army (SNA) and regional AMISOM mission are embarked on a joint offensive to secure key supply routes in southern Somalia, supported by US air power.
-The SNA is, however, unlikely to prove capable of retaking significant territorial control, especially because external support will prove unsustainable and poorly co-ordinated through 2020.
+The Somali National Army (SNA) and regional African Union Mission in Somalia (AMISOM) are embarked on a joint offensive to secure key supply routes in southern Somalia, supported by US air power.
+However, the SNA is unlikely to prove capable of retaking significant territorial control and take full responsibility for operational conditions and the security environment improving around 2020.
 Al-Shabaab fighters in early 2019 are likely to target pro-Islamic State forces in northeastern Puntland.
 However, Islamic State's presence is unlikely to be completely eradicated, with its operations being geographically limited and focused on assassination of government officials.
 Bosaso port is an aspirational target.
-VBIED attacks in Mogadishu are highly likely to be conducted against the airport, hotels, police stations, and government buildings.
+VBIED attacks in Mogadishu occur at least once a month targeting the airport, hotels, police stations, and government buildings.

 Vaccinations required to enter the country